GW-HIVE/slimNT/README.md

 ### 5) concatZip
 The process **concatZip** takes all previously downloaded .fna files as input, concatenates and then compresses the concatenated database file. **concatZip** also takes the two .txt files containing genomes that were not successfully downloaded and combines them into a single list.

-###  Optional
-Eukaryotic genome file size can be prohibitive to a genomic database build.
-One strategy to help this is to build the database only using coding sequences for the majority of eukaryotic assemblies.
-Full genomes for common model organisms as well as specified organisms of interest should be used, but CDS files can be used for all others.
-This will decrease the overall database size, but the inclusion of coding sequences will ensure that organisms are still identified.
-The steps taken are similar to the steps outlined above, but additional file parsing steps must be taken to amend the fasta headers for cds files.
-After parsing is completed by the modified fasta files are moved to the same directory as other files, and all fasta files are concatenated and zipped.
-This process is not included in the **slimNT.nf** workflow, and the shell script **cds_orgs.sh** must be run separately.
-The output .gz database file from **cds_orgs.sh** can then be passed into the concatZip process of **slimNT.nf**